A Basildon Chronology|

 became Ingaway Evangelical Church.

 Basildon Bowling Alley opened.
-The 26 lane purpose built alley in Southernhay was run by
+The 26 lane ten pin bowling alley in Southernhay is run by

 TransWorld Bowling and called Basildon Bowl.
 Interior features included a cafe, juke box and